Los Angeles Child Custody Attorney

-- Although generally clear and convincing evidence (meaning, more than “mere” preponderance of evidence) is required, a finding of detriment to the child is distinguished and separate form finding that a parent is unfit.
+- While clear and convincing evidence (meaning, more than “mere” preponderance of evidence) is generally required, a finding of detriment to the child is distinguished and separate from finding that a parent is unfit.

-The court may also order drug or alcohol testing, although the test results are to be kept confidential, as a sealed record, and without more, cannot be the sole basis for child custody award.
-The courts are expressly prohibited from giving a parent preference because of the parent’s sex.
+The court may also order drug or alcohol testing.
+The test results are to be kept confidential, as a sealed record, and without more, cannot be the sole basis for child custody award.
+The law prohibits judges from giving a parent preference because of the parent’s sex.
 Also, the immigration status of a parent (or a guardian) is irrelevant, when considering child custody.

-The term joint custody means that both legal and physical custody shared by the parents.
-California Code defines joint legal custody as a situation when “both parents shall share the right and the responsibility to make the decisions relating to the health, education, and welfare of a child.”
+The term joint custody means that both parents share legal and physical custody.
+California Code defines it as a situation when “both parents shall share the right and the responsibility to make the decisions relating to the health, education, and welfare of a child.”

 Joint physical custody requires that each parent is allowed “significant periods of physical custody.”
-According to Time Magazine, a recently published Swedish study confirmed that children who live in two households, with both parents are experiencing less stress and have fewer problems than children who live with merely one parent in so-called split custody arrangements.
+According to Time Magazine, a recently published Swedish study confirmed that children who live in two households with each parent, experience less stress and have fewer problems than children who live with merely one parent in so-called split custody arrangements.
 This squarely contradicts the opinions, which emphasize the negative impact on shuttling a child back and forth.

 SPEAK WITH A LOS ANGELES CHILD CUSTODY LAWYER

-When facing a child custody action, the most important step you can take is immediately speaking with an experienced family law attorney.
+When facing a child custody action, the most important step you can take is contacting an experienced family law attorney.
 Mr. Fernandez and Mr. Karney are both Certified Family Law Specialists and have a combined 55 years of experience.
 When fighting for your children, make sure you have a team with a proven track record protecting your parental rights.
 Call us today for free consultation.